-An all-round approach is just the tonic if you want perfect hair so today we’re talking about holistic hair care.
-You’ll need more than a few products to promote long-term hair health.
-A few simple diet and lifestyle adjustments can make all the difference.
+A comprehensive approach is just the tonic if you want perfect hair, so today, we’re talking about holistic hair care.
+Of course, you’ll need more than a few products to promote long-term hair health.
+However, a few simple diets and lifestyle adjustments can make the difference.

 Holistic Hair Care Fundamentals

-When it comes to a healthy hair routine, we have all been focussing on the wrong things for too long.
+When it comes to a healthy hair routine, we have all focused on the wrong things for too long.
 Shampoos and conditioners can only get you so far.
-In fact, many of the most popular hair products are damaging to your hair.
+In fact, many of the most popular hair products damage your hair.
 Chemicals commonly found in these products dry the hair and strip it of its natural oils.
-Hair fights back by producing more oil than necessary leading to a greasy appearance, which usually has us reaching for the shampoo again and starting a vicious cycle.
-Healthy hair starts with a healthy lifestyle and diet.
+Hair fights back by producing more oil than necessary, leading to a greasy appearance, which usually has us reaching for the shampoo again and starting a vicious cycle.
+Healthy hair begins with a healthy lifestyle and diet.

 You Are What You Eat!